signl4/signl4-integration-losant/README.md

+# SIGNL4 - Mobile Alerting via app, push, text, voice with tracking & escalation

-# Integrating SIGNL4 with Losant’s IoT Platform
+## Integrating SIGNL4 with Losant’s IoT Platform

 Gathering events from IoT devices and sending team alerts in case of critical incidents is a broad field.
 It starts with simple prototypes using a Raspberry Pi and goes up to industrial IoT scenarios, machine data or distributed systems in the field.